Nikhilesh-915/Cats_vs_Dogs_Image_classifier/README.md

 bash
 python evaluate.py --data-dir path/to/test-dataset

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.